WHAT TO EXPECT ON AN ATLANTIC WALRUS HUNT

 Personal items, including toiletries, sleeping bags, and clothing.

 While the outfitter focuses on walrus hunting, you may ask to add a seal hunt to your trip.

-The Atlantic Walrus is an auxiliary trophy species of the North America 29 and Super Slam of North American Big Game®.
+The Atlantic Walrus is an auxiliary trophy species of North America 29 and Super Slam of North American Big Game®.